ErwanLent/yuki-router/README.md

 # Yuki Router
-Lightweight router made for web inspired by Express.
+Lightweight client-sided router made for web inspired by Express.
+Dependency free.

 ### Overview
-I wanted a simple, lightweight solution to web routing with callbacks.
+I wanted a simple, lightweight solution to web routing that was easy to integrate into existing projects.
 Simply register a route path with a callback:

 ```javascript
 const router = new Router();